 Peatland Designations

 Traditionally, peatlands were valued only for the peat within them.
 Today, we know so much more about the values of Irish peatlands.
-These are referred to as ecosystem services, the benefits people obtain from nature.
+These are referred to as ecosystem services; the benefits people obtain from nature.
 Some peatlands are now protected under Irish, European and International law, and they are given special designations in order to preserve their many ecosystem services.

-To follow are some of the designations given to Irish peatland habitat:
+To follow are some of the designations given to Irish peatland habitat;

 EU Habitats Directive

 The Habitats Directive was adopted by the EU in 1992 in order to conserve Europe’s natural heritage.
-It aims to maintain or restore thousands of European species as well as 230 characteristic habitat types.
-Therefore, Member states must designate and manage core areas for listed habitat types.
+It aims to maintain or restore thousands of European species populations as well as 230 characteristic habitat types.
+Therefore, Member States must designate and manage core areas for listed habitat types.
 The National Parks and Wildlife is obliged to create a report every seven years on the status of the designated habitats that they manage.

 The correct application of EU law is overseen by the Court of Justice of the European Union.

-To find out more visit; npws.ie
+To find out more visit;npws.ie

 SAC- Special Area of Conservation

 Under the 1992 EU Habitats Directive, Ireland is required to protect species and habitats of international importance.
-139 raised bogs have been designated for protection in 53 Raised Bog SACs.
+139 raised bogs have been designated for protection in 53 raised bog SACs.

 Annex I

-Ecologically important habitat types which require special protection as SPAs.
+Covers ecologically important habitat types which require special protection as SPAs.
 Habitats include raised bogs and blanket bogs.
 Some of these sites are known as ‘priority habitats’ for which there is a particular obligation for protection.

 Annex II

-Animal and plant species which require special protection as SPAs.
+Covers animal and plant species which require special protection as SPAs.

 cSAC- Candidate Special Area of Conservation